kisslinux/kiss/README.md

 # add your own repositories or remove the default ones.
 export KISS_PATH=/var/db/kiss/repo/core:/var/db/kiss/repo/extra:/var/db/kiss/repo/xorg

-# Delete junk from packages.
-#
-# This works exactly like '$PATH' (Colon separated).
-#
-# A list of paths and files to remove from built packages.
-#
-# Set this to a blank value to keep all of the below files
-# and directories around.
-This can be customized to keep or
-# remove whatever you like.
-export KISS_RM=usr/share/doc:usr/share/gtk-doc:usr/share/info:usr/share/polkit-1:usr/share/gettext:usr/share/locale:etc/bash_completion.d:usr/share/zsh

 # Force package installation or removal.
 #
 # This can be used to bypass the dependency checks on installation